jeremylong/DependencyCheck/ant/src/site/markdown/configuration.md

 failBuildOnCVSS       | Specifies if the build should be failed if a CVSS score equal to or above a specified level is identified.
-The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11 failOnError           | Whether the build should fail if there is an error executing the dependency-check analysis                                                                                                         | true projectName           | The name of the project being scanned.                                                                                                                                                             | Dependency-Check reportFormat          | The report format to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).
-This configuration option has no affect if using this within the Site plugin unless the externalReport is set to true.        | HTML reportOutputDirectory | The location to write the report(s).
+The default is 11 which means since the CVSS scores are 0-10, by default the build will never fail. | 11 failOnError           | Whether the build should fail if there is an error executing the dependency-check analysis                                                                                                         | true projectName           | The name of the project being scanned.                                                                                                                                                             | Dependency-Check reportFormat          | The report format to be generated (HTML, XML, CSV, JSON, JUNIT, ALL).                                                                                                                              | HTML reportOutputDirectory | The location to write the report(s).
 Note, this is not used if generating the report as part of a `mvn site` build                                                                                 | 'target' hintsFile             | The file path to the XML hints file \- used to resolve [false negatives](../general/hints.html)                                                                                                    | &nbsp;
 proxyServer           | The Proxy Server; see the [proxy configuration](../data/proxy.html) page for more information.                                                                                                     | &nbsp;